 Chop some nuts to add to the stuffing mix.
 Walnuts, pecans, almonds, peanuts – you choose.

 Lastly, get your spices together – cinnamon, cloves, nutmeg and ginger.
 I like my food to have flavor, so I tend to go strong on recipe recommendations.
 With the amounts I suggest below, you will certainly taste these flavors.
 Scale back if you need.
 The ginger can be powdered.
 I just happened to have fresh.
-It does make a big difference, however, as does grating whole nutmeg and grinding whole cloves, if you have those.
+However, it does make a big difference, as does grating whole nutmeg and grinding whole cloves, if you have those.

-Now pour some water into the bottom of the pan to prevent burning and to help speed up the cooking.
+Now pour some water into the bottom of the pan to prevent burning and help speed up the cooking.

 Top each with a teaspoon of butter before getting in the oven.
 They look good already, don’t they?
-Bake for 30 minutes – you should be able to easily pierce the apples – and enjoy.
-You might not want to give up your apple pie traditions, but I don’t think anyone would refuse one of these whether at the holiday table or hot out of the oven on a cold night – or morning.
+Bake for 30 minutes – you should be able to pierce the apples easily – and enjoy.
+You might not want to give up your apple pie traditions, but I don’t think anyone would refuse one of these, whether at the holiday table or hot out of the oven on a cold night – or morning.

 - 4-6 good baking apples